WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Final Thoughts

-I always like to close posts like this with an assurance that there is no right answer that covers all cases.
-As I mentioned during the post, your website is extremely important and a good deal of thought should go into how it is created and what purposes it will serve.
-So whatever you decide (pre-made or custom) you’ll want to take as many factors into account as possible before making your final choice.
+We would like to inform you that there is no straightforward answer when comparing ready made WordPress theme vs custom website development.
+As we discussed earlier, your website is essential, and a good deal of thought should go into how you want to create it, and what purposes it will serve.
+So, whatever you decide (pre-made or custom), you’ll want to consider as many factors as possible before making your final choice.

-My personal preference and what I recommend to my friends and clients, is to find a WordPress theme framework capable of doing what you want.
-If there is an existing child theme for that framework that suits your needs then you’re set.
-If not (and you’d like some other custom elements) then hire a developer that specializes in working with that framework.
+We highly recommend you to find a WordPress theme framework capable of doing what you want.
+If there is an existing child theme for that framework that suits your needs, then you’re set.
+If not (and you’d like some other custom elements), hire a developer specializing in working with that framework.

-Ideally you’ll get the best of both worlds: a solid framework from a reputable WordPress development shop that has great support, updatability, community, etc. and you’ll also get the custom elements you’re after too.
-In this way it might be possible to keep costs down to a minimum while still getting the custom look and functionality you’re after.
+Ideally, you’ll get the best of both worlds: a solid framework from a reputable WordPress development shop that has excellent support, updatability, community, etc., and you’ll also get the custom elements you’re after.
+This way, it might be possible to keep costs down to a minimum while still getting the custom look and functionality you’re after.

 What are your thoughts on custom vs pre-made WordPress themes?
 Tell us all about it in the comments below!